shivamskr151/ai_stream_audio_notification/README.md

 1. Open multiple browser tabs to test concurrent SSE clients
 2. Check browser console and network tab for SSE
 3. Hit `/health` to verify server status

+### API Testing with Postman

+A Postman collection is included in `backend/postman/quality_approved.postman_collection.json` for testing all API endpoints:

+1. Import the collection into Postman
+2. Update the base URL to match your server (default: `http://localhost:4021`)
+3. Test all CRUD operations for events
+4. Test webhook integration
+5. Verify SSE stream connectivity

 ## Troubleshooting